-a) Student Support Services - The Student Support Services program at Nicholson Elementary School provides help to students who are experiencing learning difficulties in the regular classroom.
-Students may receive assistance on a regular basis during class time in the classroom and/or in small group settings.

-b) Speech-Language - Students requiring this special program receive assistance on a regular basis during class time in the classroom and/or in small group or individual sessions out of the classroom.

-d) Cultural Program - Cultural activities are presented by performing artists throughout the year.
-Performance activities and information are made available to the teachers and parents.

-e) Fine Arts Program - A Fine Arts program (music, dance, and drama) is offered to all students at school.

-f) Counseling - Counseling is provided to Nicholson students and parents by teacher referral, parent referral and/or student referral.
-Counseling is either a one-time session or regularly scheduled sessions if needed.

-g) Library - Time is provided during the school day to sign out books for use at home or during free reading time at school.

-h) Computers - We have 30 computers available for classroom use.
+- a) Student Support Services The Student Support Services program at Nicholson Elementary School provides help to students who are experiencing learning difficulties in the regular classroom.
+Students may receive assistance on a regular basis during class time in the classroom and/or in small group settings. - b) Speech-Language Students requiring this special program receive assistance on a regular basis during class time in the classroom and/or in small group or individual sessions out of the classroom. - c) Cultural Program Cultural activities are presented by performing artists throughout the year.
+Performance activities and information are made available to the teachers and parents. - d) Counseling Counseling is provided to Nicholson students and parents by teacher referral, parent referral and/or student referral.
+Counseling is either a one-time session or regularly scheduled sessions if needed. - e) Library Time is provided during the school day to sign out books for use at home or during free reading time at school. - f) Technology We have a class set of winbooks available for classroom use as well as 10 Ipads for student use.
 Students work with many different programs to develop skills appropriate to their grade level.
-Parents must sign a waiver before students can access the Internet.

-i) Buddy Activities - Intermediate students may be partnered with primary students for Buddy Activities including reading, writing and art projects.

-j) Indigenous Support - Students of Indigenous Ancestry receive additional support with academic and cultural programs from the Indigenous Education Worker.
+Parents must sign a waiver before students can access the Internet. - g) Buddy Activities Intermediate students may be partnered with primary students for Buddy Activities including reading, writing and art projects. - h) Indigenous Support Students of Indigenous Ancestry receive additional support with academic and cultural programs from the Indigenous Education Worker.